Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning: Introduction

-\begin{itemize}[align=left,leftmargin=*,widest={0}] \item A \textbf{novel definition of privacy for KGs} called \emph{$(k,x)$-isomorphi\-sm anonymization} to protect from re-identification attacks and ensure diversity (R.1 and R.3).
-In particular, it guarantees that for each subgraph of $x$ vertices, populated with the edges derived from reasoning, there exist other $k-1$ structural indistinguishable pairwise-disjoint subgraphs with diverse sensitive attributes. \item A \textbf{semantic utility metric} to maximise the usefuleness of synthetic KGs for specific downstream tasks (R.2).
-Specifically, we model business tasks as a set of queries and adopt a Jaccard-based similarity index to compare query results. \item Two \textbf{anonymisation algorithms for KGs}, namely \emph{KLONE} and \emph{KGUARD}, which adopt \emph{$(k,x)$-isomorphism anonymisation} while optimising semantic utility.
-KLONE, our baseline technique, provides a straightforward methodology that clones and differentiates the graph structures $k$-times, regardless of the size $x$ of the NAG.
-KGUARD, a more advanced approach, minimises the number of modifications focusing on each subgraph of size $x$, which may, however, grow exponentially for dense graphs; \item An \textbf{extensive experimental evaluation} on well-known network models and various real-world datasets, including the knowledge graph of Italian companies~\cite{magnanimi2023reactive}. \end{itemize}
+\begin{itemize}[leftmargin=1em] \item The definition of a \textbf{$(k,x)$-chase anonymisation} for a KG, resistant to attacks where there is information of the reasoning rules or derived knowledge. \item A novel \textbf{semantic utility metric}, which accounts for the usefulness of the anonymised KG for specific downstream tasks (challenge~\emph{(ii)}).
+Our anonymisation procedure maximises this metric and guarantees that the anonymised KG resembles the original one for the tasks of interest. \item Two new \textbf{anonymisation algorithms}, namely, \emph{{\klone}} and \emph{{\kguard}}, able to reach a $(k,x)$-chase anonymisation while maximising the semantic utility metrics.
+The former is our first technique, which clones and differentiates the graph structures $k$ times, regardless of the size $x$ of the attack.
+The latter is a second approach that minimises the number of modifications by exploiting already existing structures. \item An \textbf{extensive experimental evaluation} on well-known network models and various real-world datasets, including the ownership KG of the Italian Central Bank~\cite{magnanimi2023reactive}. \end{itemize}

-\textbf{Overview.} The remainder of the paper is organised as follows.
-Section~\ref{sec:background} introduces the notation and the main background concepts.
-Section~\ref{sec:pb_form} and \ref{sec:kx_iso} formalise our problem and introduce the $(k,x)$-isomorphism anonymisation along with the semantic utility metric.
-Sections~\ref{sec:baseline} and~\ref{sec:kguard} present the anonymisation algorithms, while in Section~\ref{sec:experiments} we experimentally evaluate our approaches.
-In Section~\ref{sec:relwork} and \ref{sec:conclusion}, we respectively present the related work and the conclusion.
-Some of the proofs are in the on-line Appendix~\cite{appendix}.